2026 Alabama State Treasurer election

 The 2026 Alabama State Treasurer election will be held on November 3, 2026, to elect the Alabama State Treasurer.
-Incumbent treasurer Young Boozer is running for a second consecutive term, and a fourth non-consecutive term.
+Primary elections were held on May 19.
+Incumbent state treasurer Young Boozer is running for a second consecutive term, and a fourth non-consecutive term.

 Republican primary

 Boozer is considered the favorite, receiving over 85% in the annual College Republican Federation of Alabama straw poll among members.
 He officially launched his re-election campaign on June 5, 2025.